Home > Personal development > Personal effectiveness > Concentration at the heart of managerial success

 2/ Quantify the number of distractions per day

-I receive on average 30 per day.
-That's how many times I look at my phone and wander away from what I'm doing.
+I receive an average of 30 a day.
+That's as many times as I look at my phone and stray from the action in hand.

 3/ Identify the benefits of having fewer distractions